zenoss/inspector/README.md

 ```

 Take a look at the ```zenoss-inspector-*``` tags weve added. ```zenoss-inspector-info``` instructs
-the inspector to direct the stdout of this script immediately to the user.
+inspector to direct the stdout of this script immediately to the user.
 ```zenoss-inspector-tags process docker``` tags our new script ```process``` and ```docker```.
 ```zenoss-inspector-deps ps-aux.sh``` instructs inspector to wait for the ```ps-aux.sh``` script
 to finish executing successfully before kicking off our new script.

 Note that this script is looking in ```ps-aux.sh.stdout``` in the current working directory.
 Collector
-script output files are appended with ```.stdout``` or ```.stderr```, and all scripts are executed
+script output filenames are appended with ```.stdout``` or ```.stderr```, and all scripts are executed
 within the directory that contains those output files.

-Now let's run the inspector again:
+Now let's run inspector again:
 ```bash
 ./inspect --no-save --no-remove -w process ps-aux.sh             done